maswiebe/maswiebe.github.io/assets/replication.md

 promotion creates strong incentives to boost GDP, and hence helps explain China's rapid growth.

-Looking at prefecture politicians, however, I found no evidence for
+When I collected data on prefecture politicians, however, I found no evidence for
-meritocracy: in my data, there was no correlation between GDP growth and promotion, despite trying many different models.
+meritocracy: there was no correlation between GDP growth and promotion, despite trying many different models.
 How is this null result consistent with the positive findings in the rest of the literature?
-To find out, I replicated the main papers in the literature.
+To find out, I replicated the main papers claiming evidence for prefecture-level meritocracy.
 Short answer: the literature is wrong.

 This post summarizes my replications.
 I find that the results in the